stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/01-getting-started.markdown

 you construct your list Screenlet.
 For example, several methods have parameters for the start row and end row of a page in the list.

-Now you're ready to begin!
+Now you're ready to begin creating the Screenlet!

 ## Creating the Model Class

-Liferay Screens typically receives entities from a Liferay instance as a `[String:AnyObject]` dictionary, where `String` is the entity's attribute and `AnyObject` is the attribute's value.
+Liferay Screens typically receives entities from a Liferay Portal instance as a `[String:AnyObject]` dictionary, where `String` is the entity's attribute and `AnyObject` is the attribute's value.
 Although your Screenlet can use these dictionary objects, it's often easier to create a *model class* that converts each into an object that represents the corresponding entity in the portal.
-Model classes are especially convenient for complex entities composed of many attribute-value pairs, such as guestbooks in the Guestbooks portlet.
+Model classes are especially convenient for complex entities composed of many attribute-value pairs, like guestbooks in the Guestbooks portlet.

 Your model class must contain all the code necessary to transform each `[String:AnyObject]` dictionary that comes back from the server into a model